glowithpride/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script temporarily changes the user
+the scrit print the current username of the current user